Skip to content

 Diving Deeper: The Impacts of Severe Weather

-The impacts of our changing atmosphere are various and far reaching.
+The impacts of our changing atmosphere are various and far-reaching.
 They can touch so many aspects of life and communities that it’s worth a deep dive to discuss the implications of severe weather events.
 This unfortunately is not an exhaustive list but even just reviewing the most common weather event types – it is shocking how pervasive the impacts of severe weather can be.

 Health Affects